 Microscope Image of Precision Pinhole

 These mounted precision pinholes are available with pinhole diameters from 1 µm to 1 mm.
-Each pinhole is made of stainless steel that is black-oxide coated.
+Each pinhole is made of stainless steel that is blackened on both sides.
 The pinholes are mounted in a Ø1", 0.10" (2.5 mm) thick aluminum disk housing that is black anodized.
-The housings are engraved with the pinhole item # and the size of the pinhole.
+The housings are engraved with the pinhole Item # and the size of the pinhole.

-The pinholes can be taken out of their housings by removing the retaining ring or spring using small tweezers or a plier; use care as the foil is very thin (50 µm).
+The pinholes can be taken out of their housings by removing the retaining ring or spring using small tweezers or pliers; use care as the foil is very thin (50 µm).

-The pinhole can be taken out of the housing by removing the spring using a small tweezer or plier; use care as the foil is very thin (50 µm).
+The pinhole can be taken out of the housing by removing the spring using a small tweezer or pliers; use care as the foil is very thin (50 µm).